 Color vision

-The color vision requirement is met by the ability to recognize and distinguish among red, amber, and green, the standard colors of traffic control signals and devices.
+The color vision requirement is met by the ability to recognize and distinguish among red, yellow, and green, the standard colors of traffic control signals and devices.

-True color perception is not required.

 Additional Evaluation and/or Ancillary Tests

 Eye trauma and ophthalmic disease can adversely impact visual performance and interfere with safe driving.
 Some ophthalmic diseases are seen more frequently with increased age or are secondary to other diseases such as diabetes mellitus or atherosclerosis.